In some situations, you must learn how to dial down your compliance.

 A person high in compliance is naturally task-oriented and process-oriented.
 Because of that, the compliance factor can morph into a hemorrhage on relationships.
 You need to dial down your compliance factor when you want to become more people-oriented and relationship-focused.
 Relationships require more than just informal guidelines and relationship standards.
 It is at those moments that the influence or the steadiness factors will help you build better relationships, whereas the compliance factor might hinder them.

 Another caution against the compliance factor is Groupthink.
 When you are leading a team, or if you are part of a team composed of elevated compliance individuals, you must watch out for Groupthink.
 Make yourself or someone else the Devil’s Advocate in the group.
-You don’t want creativity to be stunted or ideas prevented.
 Unfortunately, the compliance factor causes that to happen in stressful situations.
 During those times, you need to dial down your compliance to allow your creativity and innovative nature to be unleashed.

 Throughout history, compliance to rules without contemplating new ways of thinking has proven disastrous.
 For a long time, scientists believed the Earth was flat and that the Sun revolved around our planet.
 The compliance factor can force people into a state of agreement, even when the facts prove otherwise.
 That is why the compliance factor must be tempered when it can negatively affect your performance or the performance of your team or organization.